General Della Rovere

-General della Rovere (Il generale Della Rovere) is a 1959 Italian film directed by Roberto Rossellini.
-The film is based on a novel by Indro Montanelli which was in turn based on a true story.
+General Della Rovere (Il generale Della Rovere) is a 1959 Italian–French drama film directed by Roberto Rossellini.
+The film is based on a story by Indro Montanelli which was in turn based on a true story.

 Plot

 Genoa, 1944, during the era of the Italian Social Republic.
-Petty thief Emanuele Bardone (played by Vittorio De Sica) is hired by the Third Reich to impersonate an Italian resistance leader, General Della Rovere, and infiltrate a group of resistance prisoners in a Milan prison.
+Petty thief Emanuele Bardone is hired by the German occupation forces to impersonate an Italian Resistance leader, General Della Rovere, and infiltrate a group of resistance prisoners in a Milan prison.
 Gradually, Bardone loses himself in his role and not merely pretends to be a hero of the resistance but actually becomes one, first encouraging his fellow prisoners to show courage and eventually accepting death by firing squad rather than betraying another imprisoned resistance leader.